haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 > Very few people will sign their packages.

-I wrote a .NET Core console app that scrapes the top community packages from the [nuget.org stats page](https://www.nuget.org/stats/packages) checks each one for an author signature.
+To test this hypothesis, I wrote a .NET Core console app.
+The app scrapes the top community packages from the [nuget.org stats page](https://www.nuget.org/stats/packages).
+It then checks each package for an author signature and outputs the result.

-In the case where there were multiple packages with the same prefix (such as the bajillion `xunit.*` packages) I just grouped them and took the first one.
+The code doesn't check every package.
+There are groups of packages that have the same prefix.
+For example, there are many `xunit.*` packages.
+In this case, I grouped the packages by prefix and took the first one.
 Here's a screenshot of the end result of running this code against the top 100 packages.
-Because of the grouping, it's only checking 52 unique package groups.
+Because of the grouping, it just checks 52 unique package groups.

 ![NuGet Sign Checker Output](https://user-images.githubusercontent.com/19977/55196121-ad28e600-516b-11e9-905d-6e1298dd8216.PNG)

-Out of the top 52 unique package groups, only eight were signed, which is around 15%.
-That's actually better than I expected, but still pretty low.
-And if you look carefully, you'll see that some of these "community" packages are actually Microsoft affiliated.
+Out of the top 52 unique package groups, eight were signed, which is around 15%.
+That's better than I expected, but still pretty low.
+And if you take a close look, some of these "community" packages are Microsoft affiliated.
 I suspect if I had time to run this against every package in nuget.org, the final percentage would be much much less.

 ## The Cost Problem